 The Power of Quiet Authority

-Looking back, I think what I admired most about Columbo was his quiet authority.
 He knew who he was.
-He knew what he liked and what he didn’t like.
+He knew what he liked and what he didn’t.
 He knew who he enjoyed spending time with and who he didn’t.
-And he didn’t pretend otherwise.
+And he didn’t seem particularly interested in pretending otherwise.

 The mind can be a very noisy place.

 But when I bring my attention out of my thoughts and down into my body, something changes.
 I become more embodied, more settled, and perhaps most importantly, more comfortable being me.
+As that happens, my need for external validation decreases dramatically.

-It’s not about being influential, being right, having all the answers, or getting everyone to agree with you.
+These days, I think quiet authority is much simpler than I once imagined.
+It’s not about being influential, having all the answers, or getting everyone to agree with you.
+It isn’t about not caring what other people think, and it certainly isn’t about becoming a know-it-all.

 A Simple Experiment

 Think of a recent situation where you felt misunderstood, criticised, or caught up in trying to prove your point.
+Notice what happens in your mind and body as you think about it.

 Now, while remaining connected to your body, bring the situation back to mind and notice whether anything changes.